Start your journey

 How to apply

-Fall semester start only.
+- Fall semester start only.

-Applicants may only apply to one OLPD track.
+- Applicants may only apply to one OLPD track.

-Applications are not complete until ALL required materials and fees have been received.
+- Applications are not complete until all required materials and fees have been received.
 If anything is missing, your application may not be considered until the next review date the following year.
 It is strongly recommended to apply at least two weeks before any submission deadlines.

-Applications are processed by the Graduate School.
+- Applications are processed by the Graduate School.
 A decision for admission notice will be emailed to you once your application is carefully reviewed by the department's admission committee and your transcripts and any credentials (test reports, diploma copies, etc.) are authenticated by Graduate School officials.

 Degree: Bachelor's degree

-GPA: Undergraduate 3.0
+GPA: 3.0 undergraduate

-GRE: Applicants should not submit GRE scores, as they will not be considered in the review process.
+GRE: Do not submit GRE scores, as they will not be considered in the review process.

 TOEFL/IELTS Scores (Not required for U.S. students):